-Again it becomes my privilege and honor to render a report of the Again it becomes my principles over the months comprising the grave marking and registration activities over the months comprising the grave marking and registration are requested that reports be brief but to enumerate in detail every instance of progressive achievement in this feld of endeavor, which has been recorded in this office during the term, would require a much more lengthy account of my stewardship.
+Again it becomes my privilege and honor to render a report of the Again it becomes my privace over the months comprising the grave marking and registration activities over the months comprising the grave marking and registration according to the progressive achievement in the total according total according to the progressive achievement in the total according total according total according total accordi enumerate in detail every instance of progressive achievement in this field of endeavor, which has been recorded in this office during the term, would require a much more lengthy account of my stewardship.

-Only occasionally does some outstanding achievement in this great, wide-reaching project, bring out publicity and particular attention.
-For the work of the project is which we are constantly engaged resolves in the most part this work in which we are constantly engaged resolves itself into the regular routine channels of any business office; and the work done by its representatives in "the field", so-to-speak, moves steadily along with little fanfare or publicity-unheralded, unsung, but with positive, practical, and visible accomplishment.
+Only occasionally does some outstanding achievement in this great, wide-reaching project, bring out publicity and particular attention For the most part this work in which we are constantly engaged resolves itself into most part this work in which we do do business office; and the work done by the regular routine channels of any business office; and the work done by its representatives in "the field", so-to-speak, moves steadily along with fanfare or publicity-unheralded, unsung, but with p stive, practical, its comparison of the strategies of surveys of and visible accomplishment.
 One by one, the graves of our veterans are being marked with a Federal or a State headstone, set there thru the fine efforts of Camp and Department grave marking committees, composed of loyal and faithful members of our Order.